First we review some preliminary materials on algebraic number theory.

 to that of

 This specializes to quadratic reciprocity: Take , suppose is an odd prime, set , note that .
 Note that is ramified only at , and it is the unique quadratic extension of with this property.
-We can write down another quadratic extension with this property: if we look at be a primitive root of unity, the cyclotomic extension is ramified only at as well, and if we take the field corresponding to the unique index 2 subgroup of , it will be a quadratic extension ramified only at , so it is .
-Note that is in (index 2 subgroup) iff is a quadratic residue .
-Equivalently, we can look at the character which is the quadratic residue , which induces an automorphic representation of .
+We can write down another quadratic extension with this property: Let be a primitive -th root of unity, the cyclotomic extension is ramified only at as well, and if we take the subfield corresponding to the unique index 2 subgroup of , it will be a quadratic extension ramified only at , so it is .
+Note that is in (the index 2 subgroup) iff .
+Equivalently, we can look at the character which comes from restriction, and the above essentially says that this is .
+Viewing it as a Dirichlet character, it induces an automorphic representation of .
 This match with just by checking on cyclotomic extensions (Kronecker-Weber).
-The local-global compatibility is the only nontrivial part: Hecke eigenvalue of at is ; on the other hand, this is the Frobenius eigenvalue or , which is if splits in (since -th power map is trivial on ) and otherwise.
-By what is said last time, whether splits in the quadratic extension depends on whether is a quadratic residue mod if and something else for .
+The local-global compatibility is the only nontrivial part: The Hecke eigenvalue of at is ; on the other hand, this is the Frobenius eigenvalue or at , which is just .
+Recalling , so for (unramified places) and , it will be if splits in (since -th power map is trivial on ) and otherwise.
+Whether splits in the quadratic extension depends on whether is a quadratic residue mod if and something else for .
 From this we can get the quadratic reciprocity.